-Indian Red Cross Society is a World wide, well known, universally accepted and admired and internationally identified humanitarian Voluntary Service Organization.
-It organizes relief and assistance without discrimination to the victims of armed conflicts, endeavours to mitigate and alleviate the human sufferings, wherever and whenever the naturals/man made disasters cripple the society, works to ensure respect and dignity for human being and serves to promote mutual understanding, friendship and co-operation among all peoples.
+Indian Red Cross Society is a Worldwide, well known, universally accepted and admired and internationally identified humanitarian Voluntary Service Organization.
+It organizes relief and assistance without discrimination to the victims of armed conflicts, endeavors to mitigate and alleviate the human sufferings, wherever and whenever the naturals/man-made disasters cripple the society, work to ensure respect and dignity for human being and serves to promote mutual understanding, friendship and co-operation among all peoples.

 The Tamil Nadu Branch of the Indian Red Cross Society was formed on 27th November 1920.
 The Indian Red Cross Society Tamil Nadu Branch has 32 Districts Red Cross Branches and 89 Taluk Sub Branches throughout the State.